mocatex/corpus-agent/README.md

-# CorpusAgent - explore large datasets with LLMs in a agent-based way
+# CorpusAgent - explore large datasets with LLMs in an agent-based way

 ## Setup